Back

 Adaptive Music Educator

 Mr. Cody Puckett (he/him) is an adaptive music educator working with students who have mild to severe exceptionalities.
 He received his BA in Music Education and Deaf Education from Flagler College and his M.Ed. in Special Education from Florida Gulf Coast University.
 He is a trained vocalist and pianist and has performed with a traveling performing arts college group based in California.
 He serves as an adjunct at the College of the Florida Keys, instructing Exceptional Student Education (ESE) courses at the undergraduate level.
 He has continued to empower students of all ages and abilities over the past five years from K-12 and beyond.
-He has presented at state conferences in Florida, North Carolina, and Massachusetts nationally.
+He has presented at state conferences in Florida, and nationally.
 His professional work focuses on neurodiversity and accessibility in musical environments.
 Mr. Puckett passionately believes in accessible music classrooms for all!

 Session Coordinator: